scylladb/scylladb/docs/using-scylla/cdc/cdc-intro.rst

 More information
 ----------------

-`Scylla University: Change Data Capture (CDC) lesson <https://university.scylladb.com/courses/data-modeling/lessons/change-data-capture-cdc/>`_ -  Learn how to use CDC.
+`ScyllaDB University: Change Data Capture (CDC) lesson <https://university.scylladb.com/courses/data-modeling/lessons/change-data-capture-cdc/>`_ -  Learn how to use CDC.
 Some of the topics covered are:

 * An overview of Change Data Capture,  what exactly is it, what are some common use cases, what does it do, and an overview of how it works
 * How can that data be consumed?
 Different options for consuming the data changes including normal CQL, a layered approach, and integrators